Generalized fibre sums of 4-manifolds and the canonical class

-Similarly, the coefficients $p_M$ and $p_N$ can be determined by intersecting $K_X$ with classes in $P(M)$ and $P(N)$.
+The coefficients in this formula can be determined using intersection numbers.
 We assume that $\Sigma_M$ and $\Sigma_N$ are oriented by the symplectic forms $\omega_M$ and $\omega_N$.
 Then $\Sigma_X$ is a symplectic surface in $X$ of genus $g$ and self-intersection $0$, oriented by the symplectic form $\omega_X$.
 This implies by the adjunction formula

 hence